Tenants' Security Deposit Rights in Nevada

 If you are a tenant in Nevada, you have likely given your landlord a security deposit in order to rent the apartment.
 Did you know that there are certain security deposit rules that both landlords and tenants must follow under Nevada’s landlord tenant law?
 Here are nine basics you should be familiar with.

-In the state of Nevada, the most a landlord can charge as a security deposit will depend on the type of rental property they own:
+Nevada does place a limit on the amount a landlord can charge for a security deposit.
+The maximum amount will differ, depending on the type of rental property they own: